 - Aggregate total of $57,500 (no more than $23,000 of this amount may be subsidized)

-Loan Fees & Rates: The 2020-2021 interest rates for subsidized and unsubsidized loans1 effective July 1, 2020 is 2.75%.
-For loans disbursed before October 1, 2020, the origination fee is 1.057%.
+- Loan Fees & Rates: The 2021-2022 interest rates for subsidized and unsubsidized loans1 effective July 1, 2021 is 3.73%.
+The origination fee is 1.057%.
 Origination fees are taken out of the loan before dispersal.

 - Repayment: Repayment begins 6 months after the student graduates or falls below half-time.
 Standard repayment is ten years.
-Important: If you have any questions about federal loan repayment do not hesitate to contact your servicer.
+Important: If you have any questions about federal loan repayment, do not hesitate to contact your servicer.
 They have been contracted by the Department of Education to help you!
 You can ask them questions about the varying payment plans, interest, etc. Also, if you are having a hard time making your payments after graduation, you'll want to contact them to discuss it.
 There may be options for you so that you can avoid ruining your credit with late or skipped loan payments.

-Alternative/Private Loans: Alternative student loans (also known as “private loans”) are educational loans obtained from various financial institutions.
+Alternative student loans (also known as “private loans”) are educational loans obtained from various financial institutions.
 The federal government does not guarantee them and interest generally begins to accrue from the date of disbursement.
 It's important to know that you cannot consolidate federal and private loans together.
 Alternative loans usually require a co-signer unless the student applicant can prove substantial income and credit-worthiness.
 The student may borrow up to the cost of education less all other financial aid received.
 The student cannot borrow more than the cost of attendance regardless of the amount the lender has approved.

 - You may apply from any lender of your choice.
 Due to the large number of lenders with various terms and rates, students are encouraged to carefully review, compare and contact lenders with any questions.